 Eligibility: Anyone can submit a proposal.
 Artists should bear in mind the need for a consistent and very strong body of work when submitting.

 Media/Genre, etc: Open to all traditional and non-traditional genre and media.
-Manifest sets out to survey, locate, exhibit, and document excellent quality amongst all types of art.
+Manifest sets out to survey, select, exhibit, and document excellent quality amongst all types of art.
 Our record of showing a broad mix speaks for itself.
-Artists working in photographic media may wish to apply to our Photo-specific solo exhibition opportunity which coincides with the 2018 FotoFocus Biennial in Cincinnati.
-For consideration for any other exhibition spot across our season, however, applications to this general opportunity are required.
-Artists have the option to submit to both.

 Cash Award Potential:

 Jury and Curator: Manifest's main selection process involves a complex two-part system.
-Most group exhibits are juried by an anonymous panel of professional and academic advisors with a broad range of expertise.
-The jury then passes along their recommendations to the exhibit curator who makes the final selections from the jury-approved pool.
+Most group exhibits are juried by an anonymous volunteer panel of professional and academic advisors with a broad range of expertise.
+(Jurors include working professional artists, professors, artists from academia, and curators from across the U.S. and beyond.)
+The jury passes along their recommendations to the exhibit curator who makes the final selections from the jury-approved pool.
 Solo proposals are handled in a similar way.
 While artists may provide a specific goal for an exhibit, the final selection and layout of works will be determined by a Manifest curator (usually the Executive Director) in consultation with the artist.

 Publication: Through nine seasons Manifest Press produced 74 full-color catalogs documenting the works selected for every exhibit presented in our galleries.
-Starting during Season 10 we shifted to the design of one much larger high quality hard-cover publication documenting each entire season of exhibits, artists, and works shown.
-This continues Manifest's commitment to long-term documentation and dissemination of our projects, and the expansion of physical exhibits into a broader geography and time frame, while also bringing all exhibits together under one cover each year to create a better product which will be more valuable to the public, teachers, libraries, and exhibiting artists.
+Starting during Season 10 (2013) we shifted to the design of one much larger high quality hard-cover publication documenting each entire season of exhibits, artists, and works shown.
+This continues and escalates Manifest's commitment to long-term documentation and dissemination of our projects, and the expansion of physical exhibits into a broader geography and time frame, while also bringing all exhibits together under one cover each year to create a better product which will be more valuable to the public, teachers, libraries, and exhibiting artists.
 Each season's book will be similar or larger in size to our INDA, INPA, and INPHA publications, and will be designed, printed, and distributed with the same quality and attention to detail.
-This will not replace those media specific exhibits-in-print, rather it will complement them, and we think round out Manifest Press's publication suite nicely.
+This does not replace those media specific exhibits-in-print, rather it complements them, and we think rounds out Manifest Press's publication suite perfectly.

 Each exhibiting artist who is a Manifest Annual Fund Supporting Member at the appropriate level* or above can choose to receive one free copy of the season publication.
 Exhibiting artists who are not supporting members at the specified level during the season will be able to purchase their copy of the season publication at half price.
 Solo exhibitors will receive one copy for free regardless of membership status.

-Visit Manifest Press to see past catalogs (the former style) and our award-winning INDA, INPA, and INPHA books.
+Visit Manifest Press to see past catalogs (the former style) and our award-winning INDA, INPA, and INPHA books, as well as details on the first MEA publication.

 Delivery and Return of Work: Artists must cover the cost to transport the artwork to and from the gallery.
 All work selected for the exhibition must arrive ready to install.
 Works not gallery-ready, or not exhibiting good craftsmanship, may be omitted from the exhibit.
 Accepted work that differs significantly from the submitted images or suffers from poor presentation, will be disqualified.
 Please note that professional-level presentation is a must.
 Work may be hand delivered or shipped.
 Shipped works must be sent in an easily reusable container/packaging.
 Works will be returned in the same manner as delivered or via UPS/USPS.
 Exhibited work will remain on display for the duration of the exhibition.
 Works not claimed within 30 days of the end of the exhibit will become the property of Manifest.